-Column Information Object Information Submitted Date and time when the sample was submitted This column is available on the Completed , Processing , Queued and Unsuccessful tabs only.

-Column Information File Name File name of the sample File name of the archive / File name of highest risk child object File name of the archive / File name of any child object if no risk Note "NONAMEFL" if file size is 0 or too small for analysis Sample Package Archived copy of the file sample Note Downloads are only available for file submissions.
+Column Information Submitted Date and time when the sample was submitted This column is available on the Completed , Processing , Queued and Unsuccessful tabs only.
+File Name This field displays one of the following information: File name of the sample File name of the child object with the highest risk level File name of any child object if no risk is detected Note "NONAMEFL" if file size is 0 or too small for analysis Sample Package Archived copy of the file sample Note Downloads are only available for file submissions.
 Click to download the file sample as an archived file.
 The archive password is virus.
 This column is available on the Unsuccessful tab only.
-Submitter Name of the Trend Micro product that submitted the sample "Manual Submission" if manually submitted "ICAP Client" if sample originated from an ICAP client This column is available on the Completed, Processing, Queued and Unsuccessful tabs only.
-Submitter Name Host name of the product that submitted the sample No data (indicated by a dash) if manually submitted IP address of the ICAP clients SHA-1 SHA-1 value of the sample SHA-256 SHA-256 value of the sample This column is available on the Completed tab only.
+Submitter Name of the Trend Micro product that submitted the sample "Manual Submission" if manually submitted "ICAP Client" if sample originated from an ICAP client This column is available on the Completed , Processing , Queued and Unsuccessful tabs only.
+Submitter Name Host name of the product that submitted the sample No data (indicated by a dash) if manually submitted IP address of the ICAP clients SHA-1 SHA-1 value of the sample

-Column Information
+COLUMN Information

+SHA-256 SHA-256 value of the sample

+This column is available on the Completed tab only.

 Object Type File or a URL

 This column is available on the Completed , Processing , Queued and Unsuccessful tabs only.

 Detected Date and time when the sample was detected

 This column is available on the ICAP Pre-scan tab only.

 ICAP Mode Mode reported by the ICAP client when the sample was detected

 Possible values are:

 REQMOD: ICAP Request modification method

 RESPMOD: ICAP Response modification method

 This column is available on the ICAP Pre-scan tab only.

 Analysis Information

 Column Information Risk Level Virtual Analyzer performs static analysis and behavior simulation to identify a sample's characteristics.
-During analysis, Virtual Analyzer rates the characteristics in context and then assigns a risk level to the sample based on the accumulated ratings.
-Red icon ( Examples: Malware signatures; known exploit code Disabling of security software agents Connection to malicious network destinations Self-replication; infection of other files Dropping or downloading of executable files by documents Yellow icon (!): Low risk.
+During analysis, Virtual Analyzer rates the characteristics in context and then assigns a risk level to the sample based on the accumulated ratings. • Red icon (X): High risk.
+The object exhibited highly suspicious characteristics that are commonly associated with malware.
+Examples: Malware signatures; known exploit code Disabling of security software agents Connection to malicious network destinations Self-replication; infection of other files Dropping or downloading of executable files by documents Yellow icon (!): Low risk.
 The object exhibited mildly suspicious characteristics that are most likely benign.
-Green icon (♥): No risk.
+Green icon ( ): No risk.
 The object did not exhibit suspicious characteristics.
 Gray icon ( ): Not analyzed For possible reasons why Virtual Analyzer did not analyze a file, see the Possible Reasons for Analysis Failure table below.
 Note If several instances processed a sample, the icon for the most severe risk level displays.
 For example, if the risk level on one instance is yellow and then red on another, the red icon displays.
 Mouseover the icon for details about the risk level.
 This column is available on the Completed tab only.
 Completed Date and time that sample analysis was completed This column is available on the Completed tab only.